DevBrun0/Register-system-of-books/README.md

   coneccao.php
 </h2></strong>

 The work of linking the PHP to SQL is all construct by **coneccao.php**, this archive has a simple(but important) function to establish connectivity during send of informations to database.
-In additionally, was utilize a standard code below to create this connection.
+For the script keeps clean, was utilize a standard code below to create this connection.

 ```php